• Home

 Share

-These sensory activities are great for any kid, and if you have a child on the autism spectrum, he or she is sure to enjoy one of these 21 activities for kids with autism!
+Sensory activities are great for any kid, and if you have a grandchild on the autism spectrum, he or she is sure to enjoy and benefit from sensory activities.
+Sensory play is comprised of such sensory activities and it helps develop a child’s senses as well as motor skills.

 Lots of these activities are sensory bottles, which makes them easy to take on the road, or wherever you may find yourself with your kids!